 - 75 points in 100 to 300-level BIOL courses, with at least 45 points above 100-level

-A Biological Sciences degree indicates you have the ability to access, understand, analyse, investigate, and communicate complex information.
+A Biological Sciences major indicates you have the ability to access, understand, analyse, investigate, and communicate complex information.
 You can develop further technical knowledge in areas that interest you like biosecurity, marine biology, evolutionary ecology, soil restoration, and biotechnology.

 Find out more about what you can do with a degree in Biological Sciences.